Lake View Cemetery (Jamestown, New York)

-Lake View Cemetery is a cemetery in the city of Jamestown, in Chautauqua County, New York.
+Lake View Cemetery is a cemetery in the city of Jamestown, in Chautauqua County, New York, United States.

 History

 Prior to the cemetery's establishment in 1859, there were prior cemeteries that had been established in Jamestown, New York.
 Lake View Cemetery was established in 1859 as part of the mid-19th-century “rural cemetery” movement, when growing communities sought spacious, landscaped grounds beyond overcrowded town burial sites.

 That year, Jamestown residents formed a nonprofit association and elected trustees to acquire and develop about 37.5 acre on the north side of the town.
 On October 5, 1859, the new cemetery was formally dedicated in a ceremony attended by local leaders and townspeople.
 Over the ensuing decades, Lake View expanded to more than 150 acre and has accommodated over 46,000 burials, with additional undeveloped land reserved for future needs.

 The Fenton History Center hosts the annual Saints and Sinners Cemetery Tours in the cemetery.